Kansas Jayhawks: Football

 KU began playing football in 1890.
 The football team has had notable alumni including Gale Sayers, a two-time All-American who later enjoyed an injury-shortened yet Hall of Fame career with the Chicago Bears; John Riggins, another Pro Football Hall of Famer and Super Bowl XVII MVP with the Washington Redskins; Pro Football Hall of Famer for the Cleveland Browns, Mike McCormack.
-Additional notable former Jayhawks John Hadl, Curtis McClinton, Dana Stubblefield, Bobby Douglass, Nolan Cromwell, and current NFL cornerbacks Aqib Talib and Chris Harris Jr. The Jayhawks have appeared three times in the Orange Bowl, 1948, 1969 and 2008, winning in 2008.
+Additional notable former Jayhawks John Hadl, Curtis McClinton, Dana Stubblefield, Bobby Douglass, Nolan Cromwell, and former NFL cornerbacks Aqib Talib and Chris Harris Jr. The Jayhawks have appeared three times in the Orange Bowl, 1948, 1969 and 2008, winning in 2008.
 The team currently plays in Memorial Stadium (capacity 50,071), the seventh oldest college football stadium in the nation, which opened in 1921.
 Clint Bowen was named interim head coach after Charlie Weis was fired September 28, 2014.
 On December 5, 2014, David Beaty was announced as the next head football coach.

 Baseball

-Kansas baseball began in 1880 and has produced notable players such as Bob Allison and Steve Renko.
+Kansas baseball began in 1867, and in 1880 became a varsity sport.
+It is one of the oldest intercollegiate college baseball programs in the United States.
+It produced notable players such as Bob Allison and Steve Renko.
 The team has appeared in five NCAA tournaments (1993, 1994, 2006, 2009, 2014) and one College World Series (1993).
+As of March 11, 2025 the team holds a 2,071-1,991-18 record.